Professor of landscape architecture

 Yuanqiu Feng, PhD Candidate

-Rachel C. Boswell, Dual Masters Candidate, Landscape Architecture and Urban Planning
+Rachel C. Leonard, Dual Masters Candidate, Landscape Architecture and Urban Planning

 Roberto Astudillo, Masters Candidate, Landscape Architecture